UtsavManiar/NewsClues/README.md

 ![nlp](https://github.com/UtsavManiar/NewsClues/blob/main/diagrams/NLP%20Framework.png)

 I scraped the Wikipedia pages related to each crime and generated the word embeddings.
+Following are the steps involved in it:
 * Scraped Wikipedia pages using BeautifulSoup library.
 * Performed the pre-processing steps.
 * Generated TF-IDF vector and merged the TF-IDF vector for each tier by only considering top 30 words for each crime.
+Following are the steps involved in it:
 * Generated TF-IDF weighted word embeddings and averaged the word embeddings for each tier.
 We used pre-trained word2vec model to generate the word embeddings.

 NewsClues gives a prioritized list of records by comparing word embeddings generated from extracted words with the word embedding associated with each tier.
-* Loading World-Check data which contains 84000+ records (only Canadian data is used.)
+* Load World-Check data which contains 84000+ records (only Canadian data is used.)
 * Performed the pre-processing steps.
-* Generate the word embedding for each record by tokenizing the text.
+* Generated the word embedding for each record by tokenizing the text.
-* Compare word embedding of each record with word embeddings of all 3 tiers using Cosine similarity.
+* Compared word embedding of each record with word embeddings of all 3 tiers using Cosine similarity.
-* Return the risk rated World-Check data in the csv format.
+* Returedn the risk rated World-Check data in the csv format.

 ### Scoring Mechanism